jolibrain/joliGEN/docs/source/index.rst

    deployment and usage.

 -  JoliGEN has a large scope of options and parameters.
-To not get overwhelmed, start with :doc:`Get Started <install>`.
+To not get overwhelmed, start with :ref:`Quick Start <quickstart>`.
 There are then links to more detailed documentation on models, dataset formats, and data augmentation.

 ***********
  Use cases